 affecting the shoulders and elbows (e.g. Labrador Retrievers)

-- Lameness: From arthritic pain, hip dysplasia can cause the dog to compensate his/her walking gait, which can develop into secondary back problems.
+- Lameness: Arthritic pain’s and hip dysplasia can cause the dog to compensate his/her walking gait, which can develop into secondary back problems.

 - Post surgery